Mrs. Read: Because most people are offended by them. It's as simple as that.

-- An episode of Rugrats entitled "Word Of The Day" had Angelica overhear a Depraved Kids' Show Host state, rather sarcastically, that the "real" catchphrase of the show is that the children who watch it "are all little (censored by outside noise)" while auditioning for it.
-Angelica, being a toddler, thinks this is sincere.
-Hilarity Ensues
+- An episode of Rugrats entitled "Word Of The Day" had Angelica audition for a children's show.
+While backstage she overheard a Depraved Kids' Show Host state, rather sarcastically, that the "real" catchphrase of the show is that the children who watch it "are all little (censored by outside noise)."
+Angelica, being three, thinks this is sincere.
+Hilarity Ensues.

-- In the SpongeBob SquarePants episode "Sailor Mouth", SpongeBob and Patrick read a bad word written in a trash bin and start using it.
+- In the SpongeBob SquarePants episode "Sailor Mouth", SpongeBob and Patrick read a bad word (heard as a dolphin chirp) written in a trash bin and start using it.
 Patrick claims it's a "sentence enhancer".
-Later Mr. Krabs ends up launching into a whole tirade of every one in the book, which even makes Spongebob aghast.
+Later Mr. Krabs ends up launching into a whole tirade of every one in the book, which even makes SpongeBob aghast.

-- After overhearing Homer one day on The Simpsons, one of the Flanders children swears twice at the dinner table ("Hell, no!" and "I don't want any damn vegetables.")
+- After overhearing Homer one day, one of the Flanders children swears twice at the dinner table ("Hell, no!" and "I don't want any damn vegetables.")
 The humor turns heartbreaking after he is scolded and runs from the room crying, not understanding what he has done wrong.

-- In a different episode: Moe has turned his tavern into a family restaurant and has worked himself near to the breaking point.
+- In a different episode: Moe has turned his tavern into a family restaurant and has worked himself near to the Rage Breaking Point.
 And then one little girl complains that her soda is too cold, causing Moe to erupt into a sanitized-for-primetime Cluster F-Bomb, ending with:

 - Seen in a story from the Franklin television series.
 The word in question?
-"Stupid."
-Done using the same word on Caillou as well.
-The moral of the Franklin story was that the words you use say a lot about you, and it actually works fairly well if you can get past your knee-jerk reaction to the idea of "stupid" as a swear word.
-(It's credible too, since the writing on the show is monitored carefully for the language they use, and normally they don't use "stupid.")
+"Stupid".
+The moral of the episode was that the words you use say a lot about you, and it actually works fairly well if you can get past your knee-jerk reaction to the idea of "stupid" as a swear word.
+(It's credible too, since the writing on the show is monitored carefully for the language they use, and normally they don't use "stupid").